awsdocs/amazon-workmail-administration-guide/doc_source/enable_interop_wm.md

 1. In the navigation panel, choose **Organization settings**, **Interoperability Settings**\.

 1. Choose **Configure availability settings** and provide the following information:
-+ **Domain**—The domain for which to set interoperability between Amazon WorkMail and Microsoft Exchange\.
++ **Domain** – The domain for which to set interoperability between Amazon WorkMail and Microsoft Exchange\.
-+ **Exchange Web Services \(EWS\) URL**—The URL to which Amazon WorkMail sends HTTPS requests to access calendar free/busy information of users on Microsoft Exchange\.
++ **Exchange Web Services \(EWS\) URL** – The URL to which Amazon WorkMail sends HTTPS requests to access calendar free/busy information of users on Microsoft Exchange\.
 The EWS URL usually looks like the following: **https://*servername*\.com/EWS/Exchange\.asmx**\.
 You can obtain the EWS URL in one of the following ways:
   +

 **Using Microsoft Outlook**